gvansickle/ucg/README.md

 UniversalCodeGrep (`ucg`) is an extremely fast grep-like tool specialized for searching large bodies of source code.
 It is intended to be largely command-line compatible with [`Ack`](http://beyondgrep.com/), to some extent with [`ag`](http://geoff.greer.fm/ag/), and where appropriate with `grep`.
 Search patterns are specified as PCRE regexes.

 ### Speed
 `ucg` is intended to address the impatient programmer's code searching needs.  `ucg` is written in C++11 and takes advantage of the concurrency (and other) support of the language to increase scanning speed while reducing reliance on third-party libraries and increasing portability.
 Regex scanning is provided by the [PCRE2 library](http://www.pcre.org/), with its [JIT compilation feature](http://www.pcre.org/current/doc/html/pcre2jit.html) providing a huge performance gain on most platforms.
 Directory tree traversal is performed by multiple threads, reducing the impact of waiting for I/O completions.
+Critical functions are implemented with hand-rolled vectorized (SSE2/4.2/etc.) versions selected at program load-time based on what the system supports, with non-vectorized fallbacks.

 As a consequence of its overall design for maximum concurrency and speed, `ucg` is extremely fast.
-Under Fedora 24, scanning the Boost 1.58.0 source tree with `ucg` and a selection of similar utilities results in the following:
+As an example, under Fedora 24, one of the benchmarks in the test suite which scans the Boost 1.58.0 source tree with `ucg` and a selection of similar utilities yields the following results:

 #### Benchmark: '#include\s+".*"' on Boost source